G100DKFZ/ManuscriptNote/README.md

 All the input files are in the folder `./Data/forPMD.rev1.insilico/` and `./Data/forPMD.rev1/`.

-The combination of the first two columns represent the *primary key* of the data.
+The combination of the first two columns represents the *primary key* of the data.
 This combination is different for each row.
 The third column must contain the reads count.
 All the other columns contain metadata information about the clone.
 We will use column 5 (analysis tool) as annotation label for the analysis.
 Each sample is provided as a separate table.

 ## Expected values
 The expected values (richness and evenness) are displayed as balck dot in the clonal plane.
 The next few lines of code define the expectev values for four samples with coordinates: (0,0), (8.39,2.3) , (8.49,3.91), and (8.5,3.91).
 Modify in accordance with your expected values
 ```
 # Expected values in the synthetic dataset
 expMat<-t(matrix(c(0,    0,    0,    0,    0,
                    8.39,    0,    0,    2.3,    0,
                    8.49,    0,    0,    3.91,    0,
                    8.5,    0,    0,    3.91,    ),
                  nrow=5,ncol=4))
 ```
 ## Correction values